Come Dance with Me (TV series)

-Come Dance with Me is an American reality competition television series that premiered on CBS on April 15, 2022.
+Come Dance with Me is an American reality competition television series that aired on CBS from April 15 to June 24, 2022.
 The show pairs young dancers with a family member that has supported their training, and the pair perform a dance together for a panel of judges before the determining who continues to the next round.
 The show was created by LL Cool J, Chris O'Donnell, and Reinout Oerlemans.

 History

 Come Dance with Me began as a pitch by Reinout Oerlemans for a new family-based dance competition show.
 Chris O'Donnell was friends with Oerlemans, and he was reading about the pitch while on set working NCIS: Los Angeles.
 O'Donnell's co-star LL Cool J caught wind of it and expressed interest himself.
 The two decided that they would help create the show together.

 Show format

 Talented young dancers team up with an untrained adult family member who has encouraged their dance training.
 Each week, the pairs learn a dance routine from various dance styles and perform it for a panel of judges.
 The two lowest-scoring teams then perform a freestyle dance-off to determine which team is eliminated.